Wellington Dukes: History

 In 2008, the Dukes joined the semi-autonomous Central Division, that formed the Central Canadian Hockey League in 2009 when the OJHL was dissolved.

 The Wellington Dukes defeated the hosts Huntsville Otters 5–3 to win the 2011 Dudley-Hewitt Cup.
 The Dukes travelled west to participate in the Royal Bank Cup in Camrose, Alberta.
 Wellington returned to the Quinte after a 4–1 loss to the Vernon Vipers.

 Wellington was chosen to host the 2014 Dudley-Hewitt Cup at their new arena.
 The Dukes finished no higher than 5th in the North-East conference losing to the Cobourg Cougars in the first round 4 games to 1.
 The Dukes endured nearly 2 months of a playoff layoff.
 The Dukes entered the tournament.
 The Dukes finished the round robin with a 3–0 record, but lost the final to the Toronto Lakeshore Patriots 2–1.

+Howie Dowdle receiving the top scorer award in his record setting season with the Wellington Dukes.

 The franchise scoring record was set by Howie Dowdle in 1988-89 scoring 51 goals, and 73 assists in 39 games played.
 This feat won Howie the Elleanor Gilliam Memorial Trophy as the Central Ontario Jr. "C" Scoring Champion.